 Welcome, New Boilermakers!

-Whether you are newly on campus as a first year student, working remotely but still an active part of our community, transferring here from another campus, or returning to campus from another adventure, we are glad that you are with us.
+Whether you are new on campus as a first year or transfer student or a returning student who is new to Pre-Professional Advising, we are glad that you are with us.

 Our website has a lot of information gathered on it so that you have 24/7 answers to your questions.
-We don't intend it to replace talking with one of our advisors, but we do want you to at least have access to information you can trust when you need it.
+The website does not replace talking with one of our advisors, but we do want you to at least have access to information you can trust when you need it.

-In this section for new students, we have gathered some basic information that we thought you might need to help with starting the semester right!
+In this section for new-to-us students, we have gathered some basic information that we thought you might need to help with building your pre-professional knowledge base!

 This can be a little confusing on Purdue's campus since the terms "pre-professional" and "professional" student are used by other offices on campus in different ways.
 In our case, we are basically referring to students who are: